 Big kudos to Ruba Afzal, our Director of Volunteers, for recruiting six of the BEST Plus trainees to be LCNV volunteers!

 If you or someone you know is interested in volunteering as a Student Assessment Specialist, please refer them to Ruba (firstname.lastname@example.org) or myself (email@example.com) with questions!

-Tags: 2012, a new life in suburban america, alumni, american culture, AmeriCorps, americorps partners, announcement, April 20, award-winning documentary, Basic Adult Literacy, community, culture shock, darfur, dinner and movie night, getting to know your students, helping students read, immigrant experience, James Lee Community Center, journey to the United States, LCNV, lcnv learners, learning english, literacy, literacy council, literacy council of northern virginia, lost boys of sudan, Loudon Literacy, movie night, national volunteer week, northern virginia, student stories, students, sudanese refugees, teaching, teaching strategies, thank you!, tutoring, Volunteer, volunteer appreciation, volunteer week, volunteers
+Tags: 2012, a new life in suburban america, alumni, american culture, AmeriCorps, americorps partners, announcement, April 20, award-winning documentary, Basic Adult Literacy, community, culture shock, darfur, dinner and movie night, getting to know your students, helping students read, immigrant experience, James Lee Community Center, journey to the United States, LCNV, lcnv learners, learning english, literacy, literacy council, literacy council of northern virginia, lost boys of sudan, Loudon Literacy, movie night, national volunteer week, northern virginia, students, sudanese refugees, teaching, teaching strategies, thank you!, tutoring, Volunteer, volunteer appreciation, volunteer week, volunteers

 In honor of National Volunteer Week, the Literacy Council of Northern Virginia will be hosting a screening of Lost Boys of Sudan, followed by a group discussion with Staff and Volunteers.
 Pizza and refreshments will be provided.
 Details follow:

 WHERE: James Lee Community Center